shortcut to content

 Browsers used for testing

-Major changes to Mnsu.edu website template are tested thoroughly in latest available stable releases of current mainstream browsers on major operating systems.
+Major changes to Mnsu.edu website template and styles are tested thoroughly in latest available stable releases of current mainstream browsers on operating systems supported by ITS.
 We also test in some legacy browsers and pre-release versions.
+We strive to function well in these as a best effort.
+However, there may be reduced functionally if non-supported browsers are used.

 Table: List of browsers used for testing Mnsu.edu websites.